IntelLabs/control-flag/README.md

 #### Using patterns obtained from 6000 GitHub repos to scan repository of your choice

 Download the training data for C language depending on the memory constraints of your device.
-Note, however, that using smaller datasets may lead to lower accuracy in results.
+Note, however, that using smaller datasets may lead to reduced accuracy in the results ControlFlag produces and possibly an increase in the number of false positives it generates.

 Dataset name | Size on disk | Memory requirements | Direct link | gdown ID | MD5 checksum
 -------------|--------------|---------------------|-------------|----------|-------------